 Translation: Be the change you want to see in the world.

-The famous line of President John F. Kennedy come to mind: “Ask not what your country can do for you, but what you can do for your country.”
+This famous quote was originally said by Gandhi, before being translated into French.
+The famous line of President John F. Kennedy also comes to mind: “Ask not what your country can do for you, but what you can do for your country.”

-Translation: You haven’t arrived yet, but you are closer than yesterday.
+Translation: You haven’t arrived yet, but you are closer than yesterday – Anonymous.

 I suppose the English version of this quote would be “Keep going, you can do it”!
 Not quite as poetic though.

-Translation: It doesn’t matter how slowly you are going, as long as you don’t stop.
+Translation: It doesn’t matter how slowly you are going, as long as you don’t stop – Anonymous.

 Translation: The best time to plant a tree was 20 years ago, the 2nd best time is right now.

-Translation: It is better to do, than to talk.
+Translation: It is better to do, than to talk – Alfred de Musset.

 In English, the equivalent saying would be: “You gotta walk the walk, rather than talk the talk.”
 Enough said.

-Translation: You don’t have to wait for it to be perfect before starting something good.
+Translation: You don’t have to wait for it to be perfect before starting something good – Abbé Pierre.

 As the saying goes, “better is the enemy of good”.
 You don’t need to be perfect in order to do something well.
 Sometimes, it pays to just have something that will be “good enough”.